 But is that just us?

-Like you touch briefly on in your article, maybe it's a disconnect between the way things are today marketed between the regions (XBOX's marketing in Japan has historically been pretty abysmal, and sadly, so has Okami's here.).
-Capcom has overtly stated that they try to design their top games with a global eye.
+Like you touch briefly on in your article, maybe it's a disconnect between the way things are today marketed between the regions (XBOX's marketing in

-The Long Tail working it's way through the gaming world.
+Or, maybe it's just The Long Tail working it's way through the gaming world.
 If that's the case, many games will probably continue to be made regional-centric and no one region will dominate.

 But I think the most important point is something you bring up at the end of your article, namely, that the cross-cultural partnerships being developed ARE happening, and that's a GOOD THING!
 From a sales standpoint, that's absolutely necessary.
 From a gamer's standpoint, that only means better games.
 And I, for one, am excited.